samkitchen94/canvas-editor-tech-test/README.md

 - And now, clearing the canvas so it is blank.
 This is just replacing everything in @canvas with an "O".

 - Next colouring in specific rows and columns between specific rows (inclusive).
+I'm getting a warning that the flip flop operator is depreciated but I think this is the most succinct way to implement this feature.
+Colouring horizontal sections was a little trickier - here I had to create an array of numbers between X1 & X2 (inclusive) and then use the colour_specific_pixel method on each pixel position in the array.

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.